zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 The proper relationship between consciousness and intelligence is hierarchical: intelligence serves consciousness, not the reverse.

-A life organized around maximizing intelligence—constant optimization, problem-solving, achievement—will produce efficiency without meaning.
+A life organized around maximizing intelligence, constant optimization, problem-solving, achievement, will produce efficiency without meaning.
 The system becomes very good at getting somewhere without knowing why it wanted to go there.

-A life organized around cultivating consciousness—with intelligence deployed as a tool when needed—will produce depth with efficacy.
+A life organized around cultivating consciousness, with intelligence deployed as a tool when needed, will produce depth with efficacy.
 The system knows why it acts, and acts accordingly.

 **Operational guidelines:**